What did the first crust look like?

 - Convection on early Earth was faster and so plate tectonics was faster.
 Since then, Earth has been cooling.

-1. Why could the felsic continental crust not be Earth's first crust?
+- Why is it that the felsic continental crust could not be Earth's first crust?